ashuwhy/swlab/README.md

 ## Repository Structure

+- **theory** *N*: Includes lecture notes, slides, and other theoretical materials.
-- **/labs**: Contains all lab exercises and assignments.
+- **/lab** *N*:: Contains all lab exercises and assignments.
 Each lab is organized in its own subdirectory with relevant instructions and resources.
-- **/theory**: Includes lecture notes, slides, and other theoretical materials.
 - **/resources**: Additional resources such as reading materials, reference links, and tools.

 ## How to Use This Repository